English understatement: Culture

+A prominent example of English understatement occurred during the Battle of Waterloo, where Lord Uxbridge's right leg was struck by a French cannonball.
+Uxbridge, who was near his superior Lord Wellington, allegedly exclaimed "By God, sir, I've lost my leg!", to which Wellington supposedly replied "By God, sir, so you have!"
+During the operation to remove his leg, Uxbridge's only comment was "The knives appear somewhat blunt."

 This attitude of understatement was exemplified by a comment upon Sarah Bernhardt's violent depiction of Cleopatra in the 1891 play of that title: "How different, how very different, from the home life of our own dear Queen!"
 The Oxford Dictionary of Quotations judges this critique to be apocryphal.
+The Pall Mall Gazette of 28 December 1906 attributed the reaction as being to a performance of Shakespeare's Anthony and Cleopatra starring Lillie Langtry, not Bernhardt, "some fifteen years ago," which would have been around 1891.

 Understatement may be used to convey calmness and self-control to others in a moment of crisis.
-In 1916 during the opening stages of the Battle of Jutland, Admiral Beatty witnessed the explosion of two of his largest battlecruisers within half an hour of each other; he is said to have remarked to his subordinate that "there seems to be something wrong with our bloody ships today".
+In 1916, during the opening stages of the Battle of Jutland, Admiral Beatty, commander of the First Battle Cruiser Squadron, witnessed the explosion of two of his largest battlecruisers within half an hour of each other; he is said to have remarked to his subordinate that "there seems to be something wrong with our bloody ships today".

-Better documented is the cross-cultural miscommunication between British and American military personnel in the midst of the Korean War.
+Better documented is the cross-cultural miscommunication between British and American military personnel in the Battle of the Imjin River, Korean War.
 In April 1951, 650 British fighting men – soldiers and officers from the 1st Battalion, the Gloucestershire Regiment – were deployed on the most important crossing on the Imjin River to block the traditional invasion route to Seoul.
 The Chinese had sent an entire division – 10,000 men – against the isolated Glosters in a major offensive to take the whole Korean peninsula, and the small force was gradually surrounded and overwhelmed.
 After two days' fighting, an American, Major General Robert H. Soule, asked the British brigadier, Thomas Brodie: "How are the Glosters doing?"
 The brigadier, with English understatement, replied: "A bit sticky, things are pretty sticky down there."
 To American ears, this did not sound desperate, and so he ordered them to stand fast.
 The surviving Glosters were rescued by a column of tanks; they escaped under fire, sitting on the decks of the tanks.

 In November 1963, as The Beatles were becoming a cultural phenomenon in Britain but were still unknown to the Americans, a photo appeared in the British press showing John Lennon, Paul McCartney, and George Harrison playing Rickenbacker guitars.
 Rickenbacker's London distributor, his "urgency cloaked in British understatement," wrote to the company's California headquarters, "This shows both the Rickenbacker's (sic) used by the group I mentioned to you.
 We'll need samples of both these models, please."